sarahkor/doar-mail/README.md

   - Discard mails by clicking the trash icon
   - Add attachment to mails by clicking the attachment icon.
   - Links in mails are validated using a blacklist service.
+  - attach a file to a mail using the attachment icon

 - **Search Functionality**:
   - Search mails by keyword (in subject or body).